sperez91/stonks/README.md

-# Stonks
+# TickerXL

-aka btcticker 2.0
+This is the code for Audrey.